 Upcoming Events

-Dr. Aishah Scott of Providence College will present “Trickledown Respectability Politics and HIV/AIDS in Black America,” as part of our Fall 2023 Colloquium presented by the Program in the History of Science, Medicine, & Technology.
+Dr. Gabrielle Robbins of Johns Hopkins University will present “A Factory of Dreams: Conversions,” as part of our Spring 2025 Colloquium presented by the Program in the History of Science, Medicine, & Technology.

 Where: Hybrid: In person in Welch 303 and via Zoom.
 For more information and to receive pre-circulated papers, contact Marian Robbins at myrobbins@jhmi.edu.